 Would it be a surprise if I said that since 1960, 147 governments defaulted?
 Is it a big deal?
 Yes and no. What happens when a country defaults?
-When a person or business defaults, their assets are frozen and they have to settle an agreement with their lenders to repay over a certain time.
+When a person or business defaults, their assets are frozen, and they must settle an agreement with their lenders to repay over a certain time.
 When a country defaults, it doesn’t stop all economic activity.
-Yes, there are certain consequences with its lenders and maybe it affects other countries.
+Yes, there are certain consequences with its lenders, and maybe it affects other countries.
 However, most of the time, it doesn’t become a global crisis.
-We’ll take a look at the reasons countries default and the consequences of a default.
+We’ll look at the reasons countries default and the consequences of a default.
 Currently, Russia is very close to being unable to pay its debts.
-To better understand what could happen, we will take a look at similar occurrences in the past.
+To better understand what could happen, we will look at similar occurrences in the past.

-But there are some governments that refuse or are unable to pay a debt they owe.
-To be frank, it wouldn’t surprise me to hear that the United States defaulted.
+But some governments refuse or are unable to pay a debt they owe.
+So it wouldn’t surprise me to hear that the United States defaulted.

 A technical default happens when the country misses its payment date for whichever reason.
-In most cases, they have a 30-day grace period, such as with bond repayments.
-It has happened to the US in 1979 when due to a technical issue.
+They usually have a 30-day grace period, such as with bond repayments.
+For example, it happened to the US in 1979 due to a technical issue.

 What Happens When a Country Defaults and Economics

 Other reasons include economic factors.
 The country may be in a period of chronic economic stagnation.
 What does this mean?
 The country’s yearly output either decreases or barely increases.
-There aren’t any new industries developing, unemployment remains high and there aren’t any economic booms.
+There aren’t any new industries developing.
+Unemployment remains high, and no economic booms.
 The banks aren’t willing to lend money at reasonable rates to be reinvested into the economy.
 Finally, the country may run constant budget deficits.
 The number of resources imported constantly surpasses those exported.